olivieryuyu/N64-Microcode-/README.md

 Feel free in the issues to raise questions

-In the Wiki section i will provide a description of the new or changed GBI macros.
+In the issues i will provide a description of the new or changed GBI macros.

 Thanks to all